johnnwibert/mycoolmod/README.md

 # mycoolmod
 A work in progress balatro mod!
+Utilizes SMODS to add jokers and more.